 Olga Kiefer, Heinrich Heine Universität Düsseldorf

 Innovative technologies capture the markets in all sectors.
 But why not “misuse” an established technology to fulfil innovative approaches in highly regulated markets?!
-In recent years, inkjet printing was discovered by the pharmaceutical science and industry not only as labelling tool for anti-counterfeit medicines but also as a potential manufacturing technique of on-demand personalised medicines.
-In contrast to the printing industry, the drug-loaded inks and appropriate substrates have to be manufactured in a sufficient pharmaceutical quality.
-That means no harmful or toxic components are allowed.
-This talk will discuss the chances, recent progress and key challenges of inkjet printing from the pharmaceutic point of view.
+In recent years, inkjet printing was discovered by the pharmaceutical science and industry not only as a labelling tool for anti-counterfeit medicines but also as a potential manufacturing technique for on-demand personalised medicines.
+In contrast to the printing industry, drug-loaded inks and appropriate substrates have to be manufactured to pharmaceutical quality, meaning no harmful or toxic components are allowed.
+This talk will discuss the changes, recent progress and key challenges of inkjet printing from the pharmaceutical point of view.

 Panel discussion: Inkjet development - challenges and opportunities

 The panel will be chaired by Dr Simon Daplyn, Marketing Manager, Sensient and include industry experts from the conference Technical Advisory Board and conference presenters.

 Development of quality inkjet inks and waveforms requires state-of-the-art characterisation equipment and techniques.
 In order to optimise the ink, as well as jetting conditions and waveform, it is vital to understand how the ink actually behaves, both when ejected from the nozzles and after it hits the substrate.
 We overview measurement of ink, waveform and substrate performance, using real-world data and images from automatic sweeping and analysis tools.
 We cover automatic waveform sweeps, drop tracking and sustainability data, and discuss how this information can be used for optimisation.
 We also provide a survey of other key equipment for inkjet development, including dropwatcher, ink supply, print controller, mist extractor, tools for head autopsy and belt or linear stage for creating test prints.